davekinkead/the-limits-of-liberalsim/paper.md

 But unreasonable disagreement is not the concern here.
 The disagreement concerning the contents of liberalism that needs to be reconciled is reasonable disagreement over competing, irreconcilable conceptions of what liberalism requires.
 It is to these reasonable views that liberalism is unable to impose upon without undermining its own coherence.

+    More clarity needed above.
+    Need to answer 'what is reasonable', 'what is an liberal action'

 So in liberal democracies, the obvious strategy for reconciliation is to do so democratically.
 When disagreement over the required content of liberalism exists, we could simply deliberate, debate, and vote on what individual rights and freedoms should be protected.
 Yet attempting to reconcile liberalism's content democratically renders the constraints liberalism imposes on democracy vacuous.

 Democratic processes are collectively binding actions.
 Whether it is the majority vote of a direct democracy, a constitutional referenda, or an act of parliament, democratic processes are collective processes of the demos or their delegates.
 And while not every citizen may have voting in that process or the election of representative subsequently were, those who didn't where offered the opportunity to and chose not to participate.
 Likewise, the results of any democratic process are binding - if the authority of a process is legitimate, then we have moral obligations to obey the outcome of that process.